Stockport: Medieval and early modern period

+A branch of the Arden family (to which Shakespeare is related on his mother's side) were prominent in Stockport in 1500s at Underbank Hall and Arden Hall (also known as Harden or Hawarden).

+The castle was probably ruinous by the middle of the 16th century and it was agreed to demolish it in 1642.
+Castle Hill, possibly the motte, was levelled in 1775 to make space for Warren's mill.
+Nearby walls, once thought to be either part of the castle or of the town walls, are now thought to be revetments to protect the cliff face from erosion.

 The regicide John Bradshaw (1602–1659) was born at Wibersley, in the parish of Stockport, baptised in the parish church and attended Stockport Free School.
-A lawyer, he was appointed lord president of the high court of justice for the trial of King Charles I in 1649.
+A lawyer, he was appointed Lord President of the High Court of Justice for the trial of King Charles I in 1649.
 Although he was dead by the time of the Restoration in 1660, his body was brought up from Westminster Abbey and hanged in its coffin at Tyburn.

 Stockport bridge has been documented as existing since at least 1282.
-During the English Civil War the town was supportive of Parliament and was garrisoned by local militias of around 3000 men commanded by Majors Mainwaring and Duckenfield.
+During the English Civil War, the town was supportive of Parliament and was garrisoned by local militias of around 3,000 men commanded by Majors Mainwaring and Duckenfield.
 Prince Rupert advanced on the town on 25 May 1644, with 8–10,000 men and 50 guns, with a brief skirmish at the site of the bridge, in which Colonel Washington's Dragoons led the Royalist attack.
 Rupert continued his march via Manchester and Bolton to meet defeat at Marston Moor near York.

 Stockport bridge was pulled down in 1745 and trenches were additionally dug in the fords to try to stop the Jacobite army of Charles Edward Stuart as they marched through the town on the way to Derby.
 The vanguard was shot at by the town guard and a horse was killed.
 The army also passed through Stockport on their retreat back from Derby to Scotland.

-One of the legends of the town is that of Cheshire farmer, Jonathan Thatcher, who, in a 1784 demonstration against taxation, avoided Pitt the Younger's saddle tax on horses by riding to market at Stockport on an ox.
-The incident is also celebrated in 'The Glass Umbrella' in St Petersgate Gardens, one of the works on Stockport's Arts Trail.
+One of the legends of the town is that of Cheshire farmer, Jonathan Thatcher, who, in a 1784 demonstration against taxation, avoided William Pitt the Younger's saddle tax on horses by riding to market at Stockport on an ox.
+The incident is also celebrated in "The Glass Umbrella" in St Petersgate Gardens, one of the works on Stockport's Arts Trail.